Brainilio/natours/README.md

 - Signing people in the controller is going to be made with a custom body, i'm not going to throw the entire body in there, because it can be modified.
 - I use JWT to assign webtokens with my private password in my config file.
 - I use a model method in the userschema to validate and compare the passwrods with bcrypt
+- I also check when an user has changed their password to verify JWT.
 - In my authcontroller i also make use of the .select method on mongoose to still pull the password, despite the fact that i put select on false in my user model, so i still have access to my password in the controller and will be able to compare both passwords in the db.

+#### Protect middleware (./controllers/authcontrollers => protect)

 - tours/:id is protected by a middleware in authcontroller
+  - The protect middleware uses the verify method on jwt and checks the user.
+- I also make sure to see if the issue date of the token is less than than the issue data of the last time someone changed their password.
+If this is the case, then I want to throw in an error and tell the user they need to log in again and get a new token.
+- So in short, the protect middleware route makes use of 3 different types of protections: checks the jwt token, checks if you exist as an user, checks if you've changed your password after jwt token was issued to you.

+#### User roles & Permissions

 # Headers: